7 Core Secrets The Happiest Couples Know By Heart, According To Psychology

 Just because you appear to be emotionally attached on the surface — because you’re not fighting — doesn’t mean that anger and resentment won’t continue to build and create a barrier to a deeper connection.
 You may believe that your people-pleasing strategies make you a nicer person.

-Not wanting to seem like a difficult person or avoiding rocking the boat may make you someone who's easy to get along with.
+Not wanting to seem like a difficult person or avoiding rocking the boat may make you someone easy to get along with.
 But, ultimately, these strategies will not get you the lasting love you desire and will block emotional connection and intimacy.

 Research published by the Journal of Family Communication indicates that acknowledging conflict in a relationship is not only expected but can be beneficial.
 When managed constructively, it allows for open communication, deeper understanding, and potential growth within the partnership.

-2. They resolve conflicts
+2. They resolve conflict

 Maybe you and your partner don’t avoid conflict.
 Just because you're expressing your frustration with each other doesn’t naturally lead to more connection and intimacy.
 If you're not resolving your conflicts and repairing after a fight, you're just as likely to create emotional distance.